Child Protection Lawyers Brisbane

 Can DOCS or Child Safety take your child?

-In Australia, Child Safety (formerly known as DOCS) can remove a child if they are at significant risk of harm.
+In Australia, Child Safety (previously referred to as DOCS) can remove a child if they are at significant risk of harm.
 They must follow legal procedures and work to ensure the child’s safety, either by keeping the child in care or returning them to the family when possible.

 What happens in Children’s Court proceedings for child safety and protection matters?